When I was working in customer service, my greatest problem were emotions.

 Here’s an example.

 Do you remember that viral customer service story of Trader Joe’s?
 An 89-year-old customer who was snowed in and wasn’t able to drive and buy food.
-His daughter called several markets asking for a delivery, but no one agreed since there was a storm coming.
+His daughter called several markets asking for delivery, but no one agreed since there was a storm coming.
 She ended up calling Trader’s Joe who usually doesn’t deliver goods.

 Now, what would happen if the employee who answered the phone was an emotionless person?
-Probably, the customer would hear that Trader Joe’s is not delivering any goods and they cannot do an exception because it’s against their procedures.
+Probably, the customer would hear that Trader Joe’s is not delivering any goods and they cannot make an exception because it’s against their procedures.